Syngenta clarifies comment on timetable for ChemChina deal

-ZURICH (Reuters) - A Syngenta (SYNN.S) spokesman clarified his comment earlier on Monday that the company remains confident a takeover by China's ChemChina [CNNCC.UL] will wrap up by the end of this year, saying he was simply repeating Syngenta's previous public comment from July 22.
+ZURICH, Oct 24 (Reuters) - A Syngenta spokesman clarified his comment earlier on Monday that the company remains confident a takeover by China's ChemChina will wrap up by the end of this year, saying he was simply repeating Syngenta's previous public comment from July 22.

 He reiterated the Swiss pesticides and seeds group would provide an update on the regulatory process along with its third-quarter trading statement on Tuesday.